 You have done everything you can to optimize the conversion rate of your e-commerce website.
 You’ve seen some success, but you still feel that your site can do much better.
 Perhaps, you need a more refined and streamlined approach towards the way you market your website.
-The first step to this is setting up a conversion funnel that streamlines your activities that are aligned with the buyer’s journey.
+The first step to this is setting up an eCommerce sales funnel that streamlines your activities that are aligned with the buyer’s journey.

-Below are the 3 steps to build the stages of your conversion funnel according to the AIDA model:
+Below are the 3 steps to build the stages of your eCommerce sales funnel according to the AIDA model:

 - First step: Understand the buyer’s journey